Cartosat-1: Payload

 Cartosat-1 carries two state-of-the-art panchromatic (PAN) cameras that take black and white stereoscopic pictures of the Earth in the visible region of the electromagnetic spectrum.
-The swath covered by these high resolution PAN cameras is 30 km and their spatial resolution is 2.5 metres.
+The swath covered by these high resolution PAN cameras is 30 km and their spatial resolution is 2.5 m.
 For acquire two images simultaneously, one forward (PAN FORE) looking at +26° and one aft (PAN AFT) of the satellite at -5° for near instantaneous stereo data.
 The time difference between the acquisitions of the same scene by the two cameras is about 52 seconds.
 The spacecraft body is steerable to compensate the Earth rotation effect and to force both fore and aft cameras to look at the same ground strip when operated in stereo mode.
 The cameras are mounted on the satellite in such a way that near simultaneous imaging of the same area from two different angles is possible.
 This facilitates the generation of accurate three-dimensional maps.
 The cameras are steerable across the direction of the satellite's movement to facilitate the imaging of an area more frequently.